 If you’re visiting New York, you’re probably going to make time to see a Broadway Show, but you can also take advantage of all the holiday shows that fill the city.

-The most famous show is probably the Christmas Spectacular featuring the Rockettes at Radio City, but there are also multiple renditions of the Nutcracker, Christmas themed musicals, and more.
+The most famous show is probably the Christmas Spectacular featuring the Rockettes at Radio City Music Hall, but there are also multiple renditions of the Nutcracker by the New York City Ballet, Christmas themed musicals, and more.
 See the complete list here.

 Pro Tip: Get tickets as soon as you know you want to see a show, so they don’t sell out.
 The holidays are high season for NYC.

 10. Christmas Trees & Lighting Ceremonies

 As you may have guessed, NYC doesn’t mess around when it comes to Christmas Trees.
 We’ve only been to a few, but here is a list of trees you can check out.

 - Astoria Park (map)

 - City Island Holiday Tree at Hawkins Park, the Bronx (map)

 - Cathedral of St John the Divine Peace Tree (map)